laserdisc-io/slack4s/docs/tutorial.md

 ```

-Now it is time to implement the `CommandMapper[F]` - a type alias for `SlashCommandPayload -> Command[F]` that will map the
+Now it is time to implement the `CommandMapper[F]` - a type alias for `SlashCommandPayload -> F[Command[F]]`.
+This function
-payload that slack4s decodes for you into the handler for the that input.
+maps the payload (that slack4s decodes and validates for you) into the handler for the that input.
+This mapping logic itself
+is contained in an effect `F` (so that it can be composed with other effectful behaviour, e.g. logging as you parse your commands).

 See [README.md](../README.md) for more detail.

 In our case, there's no complex parsing or pattern matching.
 We'll just ensure that _something_ was entered, and
 blindly pass it to the API call.  :warning: this is just a simple demo - Please ensure you carefully sanitize all input that